Hello and Welcome!

 My science qualification provided a solid grounding into how the brain and body works, but psychotherapy opened a door into the emotional and relational complexity of human life.
 Studying neuroscience through the lenses of psychology and somatic experiencing added yet another dimension—one that deeply resonated with me.

-We are inherently wired for connection.
-In the therapeutic space, I’ve seen how being genuinely seen, heard, and understood in a safe, attuned relationship can catalyze profound internal change.
-Clients often arrive with a felt sense of their struggles, and it’s through the process of naming and tolerating previously overwhelming experiences that clarity begins to emerge.
-Reflective dialogue—exploring new perspectives and strategies—can lead to those transformative “light bulb” moments.
-I named my practice Talking Connections to reflect this process.
+We are wired for connection—being emotionally understood and experiencing a sense of safety within ourselves and in relationship with others.
+Within the therapeutic space, I have seen how being genuinely seen, heard, and understood in a safe, confidential, and attuned relationship can support profound internal change.
+Clients often arrive with a felt sense of their struggles, and through the process of naming and gradually tolerating previously overwhelming experiences, clarity begins to emerge.

 To remain grounded and ethical in my work, I attend regular clinical supervision and engage in ongoing personal therapy.
 I prioritise my own wellbeing and am committed to continuous professional development.